Vaughn, Neal lead Vanderbilt over Northern Illinois 24-18

 Northern Illinois: After not allowing a 100-yard rusher in 17-straight games, the Huskies allowed an opponent to eclipse the century mark for the second consecutive game.
 Vanderbilt's Vaughn rushed for 138 yards on 17 carries and one touchdown.
 In Northern Illinois last game Sept.
 14, Nebraska's Dedrick Mills ran for 116 yards on 11 carries.

 Vanderbilt: In their three losses to open the season, the Commodores allowed an average of 46 points to Georgia, Purdue and LSU.
 After not allowing any points in the first half, Northern Illinois recorded a field goal and a touchdown on their first two possessions of the second half.
-The Commodores allowed the Huskies to convert just four of 13 third down opportunities in the game.
+The Huskies converted four of 13 third down opportunities in the game.

+''Our defense showed improvement,'' Mason said. ''We let the lid off a little bit late in that ballgame and that happens.''

 UP NEXT